nelson-lang/nelson-gitbook/markdown/en/slicot/slicot_ab08nd.md

 ## Description

 <p>To construct for a linear multivariable system described by a state-space model (A,B,C,D) a regular pencil (A - lambda*B ) which has the invariant zeros of the system as generalized eigenvalues.</p>
 <p>The routine also computes the orders of the infinite zeros and the right and left Kronecker indices of the system (A,B,C,D).</p>

+## Bibliography

+http://slicot.org/objects/software/shared/doc/AB08ND.html

-Used function(s)
+## Used function(s)

 AB08ND

-Bibliography

-http://slicot.org/objects/software/shared/doc/AB08ND.html

 ## Example